EdwinSamuel7/Tennessee-Housing-Market-SQL-Driven-Analysis/README.md

-# Tennessee-Housing-Market-SQL-Driven-Analysis
+# Tennessee-Real-Estate-Market-SQL-Driven-Analysis

 ## 📌Project Overview
-Data Cleaning for the Tennessee housing dataset using *SQL* to standardize and optimize data fields.
+Data Cleaning for the Tennessee real estate dataset using *SQL* to standardize and optimize data fields.
 This project involved filling missing property addresses based on ID matches, splitting address components into structured fields , standardizing categorical values , removing duplicate records, and dropping unused columns to streamline the data for further analysis.

 The code uses **SQL joins, CTEs, string functions, window functions, and conditional updates.**